Hunter Armstrong

-Joseph Hunter Armstrong (born January 24, 2001) is an American swimmer.
-He is the world record holder in the long course 50 meter backstroke.
+Joseph Hunter Armstrong (born January 24, 2001) is an American competitive swimmer.
+He is the former world record holder in the long course 50 meter backstroke.
 At the 2022 World Aquatics Championships, he won a silver medal in the 50 meter backstroke, a bronze medal in the 100 meter backstroke, gold medals in the 4×100 meter freestyle relay and 4×100 meter mixed medley relay, and a silver medal in the 4×100 meter medley relay.
 At the 2020 Summer Olympics, he won a gold medal in the 4×100 meter medley relay, swimming backstroke in the preliminaries, and placed ninth in the 100 meter backstroke.

 Background

-Armstrong graduated from Dover High School in Dover, Ohio in 2019, where he competed as part of the Canton City Schools swim program.
+Armstrong was born in Dover, Ohio, to Ryan and Edie Armstrong.
+He has an elder brother named Jake.
+Armstrong graduated from Dover High School in 2019, where he competed as part of the Canton City Schools swim program.